To live fully is to be always in no-man's-land,

 This changes everything.

 Through the gracious spaciousness of not knowing, you don't have to work so hard.
 As you perceive the fleeting and mysterious effervescence of each moment, you realize more deeply that it's not all up to the "you" that you think are.
-Seeing clearly that each moment is vast, inseparable from an infinite web of causes and conditions, you can relax.
+Seeing clearly that each moment is vast, infinite space inseparable from an endless web of causes and conditions, you can relax.
 And, if you keep your heart and mind open, what the Tibetan Buddhists call "Primordial Wisdom" emerges.
 Compassion and understanding naturally arise.
 At that point, you may even be able to help out -- or not.